onthebusiness/harelang.org/content/tutorials/introduction.md

       type named "coords".
 This can be used for any type, not just structs.
-This type is equivalent to the hand-written struct used for the player1 variable, but by giving it a name we can skip the types for each *field* and re-order them if we so desire.
+This type is equivalent to the hand-written struct used for the player1 variable, but by giving it a name we can skip the types for each *field* (when creating a variable of that type) and re-order them if we so desire.
       The other player, player1, is using an *anonymous*, or un-named, struct type.

       player3 is defined with a *tuple* type, which is very similar to a struct, but does not name its fields.
 They are accessed by their ordinal position,